qaware/openapi-generator-for-spring/README.md

 This library automagically generates a OpenApi v3 specification at runtime for Spring Boot applications.

-It aims at fully supporting the Swagger Annotations to provide a self-descriptive API specification of your application.
+It aims at fully analyzing Spring request mappings augmented by Swagger annotations to provide a self-descriptive API specification of your application.

 ## Features